-Do It Yourself Furnace Maintenance Will Save A Repair Bill
+How DIY Furnace Maintenance Can Save a Repair Bill

 Save money and increase your heating system's efficiency and comfort by following these simple steps to keep your furnace in tip-top condition.

-Flip the electrical power switch to “Off.”
+DIY maintenance will save you from needing a new furnace.
+To fix your furnace, first flip the electrical power furnace switch to “Off.”
 Remove the combustion chamber door by lifting up and pulling it out, and remove the burner cover (if you have one).
 It’s usually held in place by two screws.

 Remove the blower (also called a squirrel cage) in order to clean it.
 If you have a control panel in front of the blower, two screws will loosen it and you can let it hang.
 Next, using a 7/16-in. socket and ratchet, remove the two bolts that hold the blower in place, then gently lift it out.

 Vacuum and Brush the Blower Blades

 Clean the blower blades thoroughly with a vacuum and small brush.
 Take care not to stress the wiring or disturb the counterweights that will be on the fan blades.
 If you can’t clean the blower thoroughly, don’t clean it at all; you could throw it off balance.

 Change the furnace filter every one to three months.
 A $1 fiberglass filter will adequately protect the blower and blower motor.
 If you want to install a more expensive, high-efficiency filter, check the owner’s manual for the manufacturer recommendations.

 High-efficiency filters can restrict the airflow, strain the blower motor and make your furnace less efficient.
 If you want cleaner air, the best option is a separate air-cleaning system.